-The CONTRACTOR must have a written process that addresses a pharmacy benefit 72-hour emergency supply of medication, including drugs requiring prior approval and in accordance with Sec.
+The CONTRACTOR shall have a written process that addresses a pharmacy benefit seventy-two (72)-hour emergency supply of medication, including drugs requiring prior approval and in accordance with Sec.
 1927.
 [42 U.S.C. § 1396r-8](d)(5)(B) of the Act.
-The 72-hour emergency procedure should not be used for routine and continuous overrides and may be subject to audit.
+The seventy-two (72)-hour emergency procedure should not be used for routine and continuous overrides and may be subject to audit.